Pilbara: Liquified natural gas

 A significant part of Pilbara's economy is based on liquified natural gas (LNG) through the North West Shelf Venture and Pluto LNG plant, both operated by Woodside.

+Despite Woodside’s North West Shelf and Pluto Gas Plants recording record profits over the life of operations, Woodside’s agreements with Traditional Owners have been heavily criticised, given no royalties are provided to the Aboriginal community, and “gag clauses” are enforced through their agreements.

 Agriculture

 The region also has a number of cattle-grazing stations, and a substantial tourist sector, with popular natural attractions including the Karijini and Millstream-Chichester national parks and the Dampier Archipelago.

 Transport

 The first railway in the Pilbara region was the narrow-gauge Marble Bar Railway between Port Hedland and Marble Bar.
 The Marble Bar Railway opened in July 1911 and closed in October 1951.
 The Roebourne-Cossack Tramway opened in 1897 and many industrial railways have been built to serve the mines.

 Five heavy-duty railways are associated with the various iron-ore mines.
 They are all standard gauge and built to the heaviest North American standards.
 Rio Tinto runs driverless trains on its railways.

 Ports

 The ports of the Pilbara are: